Quick Page Links

-You would then also need to take into consideration the amount of energy needed to produce that milk.
+You would then also need to consider the amount of energy needed to produce that milk (calories burned from breastfeeding).
 Production efficiency is 80%, therefore, this would be your calculation: 40 * 20 = 800 / 0.8 = 1000.
 That’s a total of 1000 calories needed extra per day to produce 40 ounces of milk.

-But, your metabolism is tweaked during breastfeeding, to help you use your calories more efficiently, and therefore you need fewer calories.
+But, your metabolism is tweaked during nursing to help you use your calories more efficiently, and therefore you need fewer calories.

 Once you have this amount, we need to subtract the postpartum basal metabolism (you get more out of your calories when breastfeeding).
 The following are average amounts.

-So for example, an exclusive pumping mother with a 3-month-old baby who expresses a total of 30 ounces per day:
+So, for example, an exclusively pumping mother with a 3-month-old baby who expresses a total of 30 ounces per day:

 30 * 20 / 0.8 = 750 – 300 (basal metabolism) = 450

-Therefore, this mother would add an additional 450 calories to her expended calories for the day when working out how many calories she burns altogether.
+Therefore, this mother would add an additional 450 cal to her expended calories for the day when working out how many calories she burns altogether.

 Weigh your baby before and after every feeding over a full 24 hour period.
-Subtract the before weight from the after feeding weight to determine how much milk your baby has taken in during each feeding.
-At the end of the 24 hours, add up all the amounts to determine the volume taken in during a 24 hour period.
+Subtract the before weight from the after-feeding weight to determine how much milk your baby has taken in during each feeding.
+At the end of the 24 hours, add up all the amounts to determine the volume taken in during 24 hours.
 Use the same calculation above.
-For example: if your newborn baby drinks a total of 30 ounces daily: 30 * 20 / 0.8 = 750 calories – 300 = 450
+For example: if your newborn baby drinks a total of 30 ounces daily: 30 * 20 / 0.8 = 750 cal – 300 = 450

 OR a few additional examples: